SESYNC-ci/text-mining-CACI-lesson/docs/_slides/data.md

 : What is one example of each of the three types of quantitative data (interval, ordered, and categorical) a biological survey might produce?

 Answer
-: For example, a fisheries survey might record size, age class (juvenile, adult), and species.
+: {:.fragment} For example, a fisheries survey might record size, age class (juvenile, adult), and species.

 ===